 The Dubai Frame is the world’s largest picture frame.
 It consists of two 150 metre towers connected at the top by a 93 metre bridge; the Sky Deck.
 The exterior is clad with stainless steel sheets.
 The sheets are coated with titanium nitride, giving a golden appearance to the exterior.

-The Dubai Frame is located within Zabeel Park, just a short walk from the park entrance.
+The Dubai Frame is located within Zabeel Park.
 At the base of the frame there’s a pleasant landscaped area with fountains.

 On entering the Dubai Frame, visitors pass through security.
 The first exhibit reached is the Old Dubai Gallery on the mezzanine level.
 Multimedia exhibits tell the story of the evolution of the city from its modest beginnings as a fishing village to the modern city of the present era.
 Also on the mezzanine level is a fantastic piece of modern art depicting the wings of a falcon; the national bird of the UAE.